fResult/Just-Systems-Design/exercises/12_design-airbnb/README.md

 *Is that correct?*

 **A:**\
 Yes.
-But actually, for this design, let's purely filter based on location and available date range as far as listing characteristics are concerned; let's not worry about other criteria like pricing and property details.
+But actually, for this design, let's purely filter based on location and available date range as far as listing characteristics are concerned.\
+So, let's not worry about other criteria like pricing and property details.

 ### Question 7